totaltrader/FuerteDigital/README.md

 # FuerteDigital
-Fast, simple, safe and decentralized every day cryptocurrency for emerging community's Fuerte is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Fast, simple, safe and decentralized every day cryptocurrency for emerging community's.

+Fuerte is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Fuerte uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried